Naby Keita and Liverpool deliver a high-class Champions League display in a high-stakes game against Red Bull Salzburg | Goal.com

 Salah, too, has found his scoring touch again – although you wouldn’t have believed that watching him squander a trio of first-half openings.
 The Egyptian could barely believe his own carelessness, but he never loses heart.

-Both Salah and Mane might have added further gloss to the scoreline, while at the other end a defence that creaked a little in the first 45 minutes found life much more comfortable.
+Both he and Mane might have added further gloss to the scoreline, while at the other end a defence that creaked a little in the first 45 minutes found life much more comfortable.
 After 14 games without a clean sheet, Liverpool have two in two.
+"I couldn't have more respect for what Salzburg are doing," Klopp said.
+He knows not many opponents will give his side as many problems as they have this season.

 For now, Liverpool can puff out their cheeks, enjoy their flight back to Merseyside and reflect on a job well done.
 Give them a test and they'll pass it.
 They showed why they're European champions here.